 An Irish Goodbye Film

-Click the link to read more about the film, An Irish Goodbye or check out this article on An Irish Goodbye filming locations.
+Click the link to read more about the film An Irish Goodbye, or check out this article on the Film’s filming locations.

 Irish Goodbye meaning

-Now that you know the meaning of an Irish goodbye and how you can execute it with ease, you may want to work it into your next social event.
-You may even come across someone doing it themselves, but now you know to let them have at it.
+Now that you know the meaning of an Irish goodbye and how to execute it quickly, you may want to work it into your next social event.
+You may even see someone doing it themselves, but now you know to let them have at it.

-If interested, check out this blog to hear more about Irish traditions and local customs!
+If interested, check out this blog to learn about Irish traditions and local customs!